vigneshsweekaran/vigneshsweekaran.github.io/content/https/letsencrypt/how-to-configure-free-letsencrypt-ssl-tls-certificates-with-nginx.md

-## How to configure Free Let’s Encrypt SSL/TLS Certificates with NGINX and autorenew certificates
+## How to configure free Let’s Encrypt SSL/TLS Certificates with NGINX and autorenew certificates

 ### Prerequisites
 * Have NGINX or NGINX Plus installed.